mph-/lcapy/doc/expressions.rst

 Poles and zeros
 ---------------

-- `coeffs` return list of coefficients if expression is a polynomial; the highest powers come first.
+- `coeffs()` returns list of coefficients if expression is a polynomial; the highest powers come first.
 If the expression is a rational function use `.N.coeffs` or `.D.coeffs` for the numerator or denominator coefficients.

-- `normcoeffs` return list of coefficients if expression is a polynomial; the highest powers come first.
+- `normcoeffs()` returns list of coefficients if expression is a polynomial; the highest powers come first.
 The coefficients are normalised so the highest order coefficient is 1.
 If the expression is a rational function use `.N.coeffs` or `.D.coeffs` for the numerator or denominator coefficients.

-- `poles` return poles of expression as a dictionary or a list if the `aslist` argument is True.
+- `poles()` returns poles of expression as a dictionary or a list if the `aslist` argument is True.
 Note, this does not always find all the poles.

-- `roots` return roots of expression as a dictionary or a list if the `aslist` argument is True.
+- `roots(s)` returns roots of expression as a dictionary or a list if the `aslist` argument is True.
 Note, this does not always find all the roots.

-- `zeros` return zeros of expression as a dictionary or a list if the `aslist` argument is True.
+- `zeros()` returns zeros of expression as a dictionary or a list if the `aslist` argument is True.
 Note, this does not always find all the zeros.

 Miscellaneous
 -------------

-- `initial_value` return result at :math:`t = 0`
+- `initial_value()` returns result at :math:`t = 0`

-- `final_value` return result at :math:`t = oo`
+- `final_value()` returns result at :math:`t = oo`